-This human services practicum course will allow students to begin preparing for their entry into Human Services Practicum II.
+This Human Services Practicum course will allow students to begin preparing for their entry into Human Services Practicum II.
 During this phase students will be completing the application process for their practicum, background checks, reference letters, visiting a variety of mental health agencies, securing a site for their final practicum, observing professionals and clients of those agencies to gain a better understanding of real world experiences in human services.
 Includes one lecture contact hour and 12 clinical practice /observation hours per week.
 (Formerly HMS 106, Human Services Practicum I) Practicum application approval required.
-Prerequisite: must have completed all general educational courses.
-Prerequisite: must be taking HMS 200 and have completed HMS 101 and HMS 102.
+Prerequisite: Must have completed all general educational courses.
+Prerequisite: Must be enrolled in HMS 200 and have completed HMS 101 and HMS 102.
 Instructor permission required.